 Training for a marathon is a serious commitment.
-Once you sign up, be prepared to log hundreds of miles and be forced to skip out on the occasional happy hour with friends as you prioritize your race goals.
-You’ll run into days where you ask yourself where can i find the motivation to go running.
+Once you sign up, be prepared to log hundreds of kilometers and be forced to skip out on the occasional happy hour with friends as you prioritize your race goals.
+You’ll run into days where you ask yourself where can I find the motivation to go running.
 The end reward is definitely worth it when you cross that finish line knowing you’ve accomplished a goal many people have never even dreamt of. but Yet, race day is a long way away ahead.
 Here are some smaller rewards for marathon motivation that will give you a positive mindset.

 Buy a new running outfit:

-More weekly runs means a never-ending pile of laundry.
+More weekly runs mean a never-ending pile of laundry.
 If you need new running gear, make it a point to go shopping after you complete and recover from a long run, especially if it was particularly hard or if you debated skipping.
 There’s nothing like a new running outfit to motivate you to stick with your hobby.
 Shop the full collection of running clothing and shoes from ASICS for men and women.

 Celebrate with dinner: